alphagov/govuk_frontend_alpha/src/docs/using-with-node.md

 ## Use the GOV.UK layout

-Create a file `layout.njk` in `views`, use this file to extend the GOV.UK template.
+Create a file `index.njk` in `views`, use this file to extend the GOV.UK template.

-In `views/layout.njk` add:
+In `views/index.njk` add:

 ```nunjucks
 {% raw %}
 {% extends "govuk_template.njk" %}
 {% endraw %}
 ```

-If you are using the starter application, this layout file is created already.
-Replace the text **'Layout template'** with the above.

 Start your app using `npm start`